NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

 All four computers are connected to NYU wifi with the following IP address:

-- Lambda: 172.24.113.159
 - Dell #1: xxx.xxx.xxx.xxx
-- Dell #2: 172.24.113.158
+- Dell #2: `172.24.113.158`
-- Dell #3: xxx.xxx.xxx.xxx
+- Lambda: `172.24.113.159`

-Dell #3 is also equipped with a router to form the lab local wireless network (LAN).
+**Note:** Dell #3 is used for ROS and other development.
+So it is equipped with a router to form the lab local wireless network (LAN).
 The LAN is used for multi-robot controls.
 The local AP and password are

-- WiFi name: TP-Link_A914
+- WiFi name: `TP-Link_A914`
-- Password: 80187233
+- Password: `80187233`

+**Note:** All IP addresses are private.
+To access computers remotely via *SSH*, make sure to first connect to NYU network or NYU VPN.